pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 #### Allow access if users are MFA authenticated
 use an MFA condition in a policy to check the following properties:

-- Existence—To simply verify that the user did authenticate with MFA, check that the `aws:MultiFactorAuthPresent` key is True in a Bool condition.
+- Existence-To simply verify that the user did authenticate with MFA, check that the `aws:MultiFactorAuthPresent` key is True in a Bool condition.
 The key is only present when the user authenticates with short-term credentials.
 Long-term credentials, such as access keys, do not include this key.

-- Duration—If you want to grant access only within a specified time after MFA authentication, use a numeric condition type to compare the aws:MultiFactorAuthAge key’s age to a value (such as 3600 seconds).
+- Duration-If you want to grant access only within a specified time after MFA authentication, use a numeric condition type to compare the aws:MultiFactorAuthAge key’s age to a value (such as 3600 seconds).
 Note that the `aws:MultiFactorAuthAge` key is not present if MFA was not used.

 ```json
 "Condition": {